ishneetdua/sagemaker-datawrangler/timeseries-dataflow/readme.md

 Copy and paste the shared code snippet below into the launched notebook's cell (shown below) and execute it by clicking on the play icon on the top bar.

+Note - For this exercise please use us-east-1 as the region for your Data wrangler workbooks

 ![DWNotebook](./pictures/DWNotebook.png)

 ```python